taskiarf/taskiarf/README.md

 # 💫 About Me:

 Hey there!
-I'm Taskia, a Computer Science and Engineering student at BRAC University with a passion for cybersecurity, HCI research and an aim to build technology that improves usability and trust.<br><br>🔐 I’m deeply interested in the intersection of human-computer interaction and security, exploring how design impacts user behavior in secure systems.<br><br>🧠 I also love diving into CTF competitions, learning exploit techniques, reverse engineering, digital forensics, cryptography, and real-world defense strategies.
-When I’m not capturing flags, I’m trying to learn how to design better systems using usability principles and data-driven insights.<br><br>🚀 What I'm Working On<br>🧪 Researching usability challenges in cybercrime reporting platforms<br>💡 Exploring privacy-focused, user-friendly system designs<br>🏁 Participating in national and international CTFs
+I'm Taskia, a Junior Cybersecurity Engineer at SecuWall and a CS graduate from BRAC University, passionate about defensive security, purple teaming, and usable security research.

+🛡️ My day-to-day work centers on SOC operations, threat intelligence, and enterprise defensive engineering deploying SIEM/XDR pipelines, next-gen firewalls, and CTI platforms.

+🧠 Driven by a purple teaming mindset, I actively dive into VAPT, CTF competitions, and exploit techniques to understand adversary behavior and translate offensive insights into stronger defenses.

+🔓 Alongside industry operations, my research interests center on Human-Computer Interaction (HCI), Usable Security & Privacy.
+I am passionate about making security systems more intuitive and accessible for end-users, alongside exploring approaches for detecting evolving cyber threats.

+🚀 What I'm Working On:
+🛡️ Threat detection engineering, SIEM/XDR deployments, and CTI sharing (MISP) 🧪 Researching usable security, privacy-focused system designs, and threat detection 🚩 Practicing VAPT, offensive techniques, and playing CTFs

 ## 🌐 Socials: